 Biko is made with glutinous rice, a starchy short grain variety with a solid milky color.
-Glutinous rice, or “Malagkit” in Filipino, is different from “Japonica rice”, a non glutinous rice.
 Gluttonous rice is commonly found in Southeast and East Asia and is often cooked and prepared as a dessert.

-Like other rice snacks in the Philippines, Biko is referred to as “Kakanin” or food made from rice.
-Biko is similar to Suman, another rice snack cooked in coconut milk and wrapped in banana leaves.
+Like other rice snacks in the Philippines, biko is referred to as “Kakanin”.
+Biko is similar to suman, another snack cooked in coconut milk and wrapped in leaves from banana trees.
 Puto, another similar dish, uses rice flour crushed to a sticky paste mixed with sugar and poured into small molds which are then steamed.
 Puto bumbóng, another variant of this sweet snack is a purple rice cake usually made in the Christmas season and sold outside the church.

 Biko is a filling snack that is heavy on the coconut milk and sugar.
-Similar to how risotto is prepared, the rice in Biko is cooked evenly by mixing continuously.
+Similar to how risotto is prepared, the rice is cooked evenly by mixing continuously.
 Natural starch is released to help the mixture thicken.
-Once the mixture absorbs the liquid, the biko is transferred to a pan lined with banana leaves and cooled before being topped with coconut cream-caramel or Latik.
+Once the mixture absorbs the liquid, the biko is transferred to a pan and cooled before being topped with cream-caramel or Latik.

 When serving Biko, some cooks wrap them separately, some place them in bamboo trays, and some cut them into different shapes.
 Others serve the sweet treat directly from the pan to the table.
 Biko can be kept in the fridge for a week and goes perfect with cocoa, coffee or milk.